korenmiklos/Diversification-Through-Trade-Replication/README.md

 estimation.
 The details are described in the Appendix of Caselli, Koren, Lisicky and Tenreyro (2019).
 The input data is stored, in comma delimited format, in the `data` folder.

-## Requirements
+## Computational Requirements
-The code runs Julia 0.6 on Mac OS X and Linux.
-(We have not tested it on Windows.)
+### Software Requirements
+- Operating system: Max OS X or Linux.
+- Julia (version 0.6.4)
+	- JLD2 (version 0.0.6)
+	- CSV (version 0.2.5)
+	- DataFrames (version 0.11.7)
+	- Plots (version 0.17.4)
+	- Missings (version 0.2.10)
+	- HypothesisTests (version 0.7.0)
+	- Distributions (version 0.15.0)
+	- Formatting (version 0.3.5)
+	- Logging (version 0.3.1)

 The necessary Julia packages are installed by `install.jl` or `make install`.

-## Workflow
-The `Makefile` runs all the necessary computations in the correct order.
-If you want to reproduce the tables in our paper, run `make` or `make tables`.
+### Memory and Runtime Requirements
 Both Julia and Make can run in parallel.
 Computing the equilibrium for a given set of parameters takes about 1 minute on a single 3.8GHz CPU core.
 Each period's equilibrium can be computed in parallel (in Julia) and each scenario can be computed in parallel (in Make).
 With 44 scenarios (see below) and 36 time periods, total run time should be about 1600 minutes.

+## Instructions
-The Makefile is set to run 10 Julia threads in parallel (`PROCS = -p10`).
-If you have fewer cores, set `PROCS` accordingly.
+The `Makefile` runs all the necessary computations in the correct order.
+If you want to reproduce the tables in our paper, run `make` or `make tables`.
+The Makefile is set to run 2 Julia threads in parallel (`PROCS = -p2`).
+If you have more cores, set `PROCS` accordingly.
 You can then run Make jobs in parallel with `make -j4 tables`.

 To run the code in an AWS EC2 instance, follow the steps in `notebooks/aws-recipe.md`.
 You need to launch an instance from an EC2 image with Julia 0.6 preinstalled.